PFO-2014/Django-ClasseInversee1/README.md

-# [DEPRECATED] switched for Django-ClassInverse [DEPRECATED]
+# [DEPRECATED] switched for new repo Django-ClassInverse [DEPRECATED]
-Django-ClasseInversee1
 ======================

-A First Django project with crispy-bootstrap3
+~~A First Django project with crispy-bootstrap3

 Build a system to support a Flipped Classroom for teachers.